ShivaniSarah/Intro-NLP-Syntactic-Processing/README.md

 spacy token.tag_ :   https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html

+en_core_web_sm : english, for core nlp tasks, trained on web corpus, small model, so it will take less RAM

 This README file is designed to navigate the **code files** and the **datasets** that have been used to demonstrate the use cases of various concepts taught in the Syntactic Processing module.